Mother-Daughter Duo To Graduate From Grambling State University - NewsBreak

 Mother-Daughter Duo To Graduate From Grambling State University

-C ommencement season is in full swing.
-In the sea of graduates who have exemplified dedication and perseverance is a mother-daughter duo who will walk across the graduation stage at Grambling State University.
-Suzzon Jiles and her daughter Trinity Humphrey both earned bachelor’s degrees from the Louisiana-based HBCU.
+C ommencement season is in full swing and in the sea of graduates who have exemplified dedication and perseverance is a mother-daughter duo who will walk across the graduation stage at Grambling State University.
+Suzzon Jiles and her daughter Trinity Humphrey have both earned bachelor’s degrees from the Louisiana-based HBCU.

 “Grambling State has changed my life,” Suzzon shared in a statement , according to the institution.
 “I’m now educated and soon to be degreed!
 I have enjoyed every connection I have made here, finding friends for a lifetime and a plethora of knowledge about early childhood education.
 I’m very much grateful for that.”
 She aspires to open a Monroe-based child development center.

-Trinity—who plans on enrolling in the Meharry Medical College School of Dentistry and wants to one day become a pediatric dentist—says studying at the university has empowered her to chase her dreams boldly.
+Trinity—who plans on enrolling in the Meharry Medical College School of Dentistry and wants to one day become a pediatric dentist—says studying at the university has empowered her to boldly chase her dreams.

 Suzzon and Trinity’s milestone comes nearly a year after another Louisiana-based mother-daughter duo made history by graduating from medical school together.